Anastasia-Labs/aiken-upgradable-multisig/docs/design-specs/upgradable-multi-sig.typ

   - Ensure the spent amount is within the spending_limit

-  - Verify that the exact amount specified in the redeemer is being spent

   - Ensure the output datum matches the input datum (no changes to the multisig configuration)

 + *Update*